Indiana, Pennsylvania

-Indiana is a borough in and the county seat of Indiana County, Pennsylvania, United States.
-The population was 13,564 at the 2020 census.
+Indiana is a borough in Indiana County, Pennsylvania, United States, and its county seat.
+The population was 14,044 at the 2020 census.
 It is the principal city of the Indiana, Pennsylvania micropolitan area, about 46 mi northeast of Pittsburgh.
 It is a part of the greater Pittsburgh–New Castle–Weirton combined statistical area, as well as the Johnstown and Pittsburgh media markets.

 The borough and the region as a whole promote itself as the "Christmas Tree Capital of the World" because the national Christmas Tree Growers Association was founded there.
 There are still many Christmas tree farms in the area.
 The largest employer in the borough today is Indiana University of Pennsylvania, the second-largest of 14 PASSHE schools in the state.

 History

+In 1768, Thomas and Richard Penn, sons of William Penn, secured the southern part of what would later become Indiana County from the Iroquois Six Nations through the First Treaty of Fort Stanwix.
 Indiana takes its name from Indiana County, which in turn gets its name from the "Indiana grant" of the First Treaty of Fort Stanwix.
 Indiana was founded in 1805 to be the new county's seat from a grant of land by Founding Father George Clymer.
 By 1810, it had a population of 125.

 On at least one occasion, an anti-slavery mob in Indiana rescued a fugitive slave from extradition back to slavery in the South.
 The town was also where James Moorhead, a local abolitionist leader, published several anti-slavery newspapers.
 The first of these was The Clarion of Freedom, founded in 1843.
 Moorhead eventually sold the Clarion and founded a new anti-slavery paper, the Indiana Independent, which he published until his death in 1857.
 The Independent was published by his son J. W. Moorhead after his death.

 The Indiana Weekly Messenger was published in the town between 1874 and 1946.

 The Downtown Indiana Historic District was listed on the National Register of Historic Places in 1993.
 Also listed on the National Register are Breezedale, Buffalo, Rochester & Pittsburgh Railway Indiana Passenger Station, Silas M. Clark House, Graff's Market, James Mitchell House, Old Indiana County Courthouse, Indiana Borough 1912 Municipal Building, Indiana Armory, Old Indiana County Jail and Sheriff's Office, and John Sutton Hall.

+On November 4, 2025, Indiana Borough elected the first African American Mayor to office, Charles M. Simelton who will take office on January 6, 2026.